-\begin{proof} For an operational task $\mathbb{G}~(n,d,k)$, we know from theorem \ref{theo:classicalcorr} we know that $\mathcal{C}^{Cl}_d (k) = \mathcal{C}^{PQ}_d (k)$.
-Consequently, $\mathcal{R}_{max}^{Cl}[\mathbb{G}~(n,d,k)]=\mathcal{R}_{max}^{PQ}[\mathbb{G}~(n,d,k)]$.
-Thus, the violation of the classical bound can be used to witness non-projective measurement if the local dimension of the pre-shared quantum system is bounded by $d$. \end{proof} Now we will look into certain specific operational tasks $\mathbb{G}~(n,k,d)$ to detect qubit non-projective measurements.
-While in section \ref{sec:S223} and \ref{sec:S224} the operational task $\mathbb{G}~(2,2,3)$ and $\mathbb{G}~(2,2,4)$ are respectively used to detect qubit three and four outcome non-projective measurements, in section \ref{sec:S223S} we use operational task $\mathbb{G}~(2,2,3)$ with added constraint of having the two measuring devices to be identical.
-Using this assumption, we show that certain correlations are qubit non-projective simulable but cannot be obtained using two copies of shared two-qubit state and projective measurement on each copy followed by post-processing of the measurement outcomes.
+Now we will look into certain specific tasks $\mathbb{G}~(n,k,d)$ to detect qubit non-projective measurements.
+In section \ref{sec:S223} and \ref{sec:S224} the task $\mathbb{G}~(2,2,3)$ and $\mathbb{G}~(2,2,4)$ are respectively used to detect qubit three and four-outcome non-projective measurements.
+In section \ref{sec:S223S} we use task $\mathbb{G}~(2,2,3)$ with an added constraint of having the two measuring devices to be identical.
+There we show that certain correlations are qubit non-projective simulable but cannot be obtained using two copies of shared two-qubit state and projective measurement on each copy followed by post-processing of the measurement outcomes.

 It is worth noting the following regarding correlations obtained from projective simulable measurements when the measuring devices are assumed to be identical.
-In the operational task $\mathbb{G}~(n,d,k)$ with this constraint on the measuring devices, the set of projective qudit simulable correlations is also the same as the classically simulable correlations.
-If the measuring devices of both parties are identical then in the case of projective simulable measurements performed on a shared quantum system of local operational dimension $d$, it is sufficient to assume that the post-processing of the outcomes from the associated projective measurement is identical for both the parties.
-This can be easily inferred from the proof of theorem \ref{theo:classicalcorr} given in appendix \ref{app:classicalcorr}.
-Furthermore as a consequence of this proof, the set of correlations generated from performing identical projective measurements on a shared quantum system of local dimension $d$ is equal to the set of correlations generated using $d$-level shared classical state and identical post-processing of measurement outcomes.
+In the task $\mathbb{G}~(n,d,k)$ with this constraint on the measuring devices, the set of projective qudit simulable correlations is also the same as the classically simulable correlations generated from identical post-processing on a shared classical state.
+Even if identical projective simulable measurements are performed on a shared $d$ dimensional quantum system, it is equivalent to assuming that only the post-processing of the outcomes from a projective measurement is identical for both parties.
+The shared state and measurement would change accordingly to keep the probability distribution of the outcome invariant.
+Using this observation and the proof of theorem \ref{theo:classicalcorr} provided in appendix \ref{app:classicalcorr} it is easy to see the following.
+The correlations generated using identical projective measurements on a shared quantum system of local dimension $d$ are the same as the correlations generated using $d$-level shared classical state and identical post-processing of measurement outcomes.